Friday, 21 March 2025

 ..................

-Charles Harris, was at the Alfred's Head, 162 Strand, London, from 1776 formerly and briefly Parker and Harris.
+Charles Harris, was at the Alfred's Head, 162 Strand, London, from 1776 formerly and briefly (Richard) Parker and Harris.

 see - https://english18thcenturyportraitsculpture.blogspot.com/2016_01_01_archive.html

-A Copy in French dated 1777 is at the Yale Centre for British Art.
-A cast Described as Laocoon et ses deux Fils, height 24” and priced at £5 5s.
+A cast available is Described as Laocoon et ses deux Fils, height 24” width 18" and priced at £5 5s.

 As yet we don’t know whether Charles Harris obtained his moulds from John Cheere or whether the statuettes were pirated.
 I suspect that by 1777 John Cheere was seriously winding down his business – fashions had changed – he had no children to pass on the business to and his nephew Charles (d.
 1799) had little interest, and the moulds were probably sold to Charles Harris or his predecessor Theodore Parker.

-Currently we know very little about Theodore Parker but it is not improbable that he had worked for John Cheere along with James Hoskins (d.1791) apprenticed to Cheere in 1747 who became foreman by 1751 (London Evening Post December 1751). and Benjamin Grant both of whom had set up independently in about 1770 and had joined forces by 1775
+Currently we know very little about Theodore Parker but it is not improbable that he had worked for John Cheere along with James Hoskins (d.1791) apprenticed to Cheere in 1747 who became foreman by 1751 (London Evening Post December 1751). and Benjamin Grant both of whom had set up independently in about 1770 and had joined forces by 1775.

 Theodore Parker, father of Richard Parker supplied Wedgwood in 1769 with a figure of Shakespeare.